 The roll is tempura shrimp and avocado rolled in rice and nori and covered with spicy lobster and that sauce.
 It's completely and utterly addictive.
 And if you add a soft shell crab appetizer, I'll be in heaven.

 If there’s one dish I find myself returning to over and over again — and feeling genuinely grateful that it’s remained on the menu in one form or another for years — it’s the spicy crab pasta at Goodkind.

-Imagine toothsome bucatini lightly coated in a spicy red sauce dappled with pieces of ultra-flavorful soppressata and augmented with the foil of sweet flaky crab, tickled with rapini and topped off with rich basil oil.
+Imagine toothsome bucatini lightly coated in a spicy red sauce dappled with pieces of spicy ghost pepper pepperoni and augmented with the foil of sweet flaky crab, tickled with rapini and topped off with rich basil oil.
 Now consider that the dish was born of Chef Lisa Kirkpatrick’s memories eating on the beach in Oregon.
 It’s truly comfort food with heart, and I can’t imagine anything better.

 Co-founder & President

 Sadly, my favorite Milwaukee dish, Osteria del Mondo's amazing tagliatelle verde al ragu, doesn’t exist anymore.
 But hope springs eternal, as Marc Bianchini says he is reopening in greater Downtown in the next year or so.
 Until then, I'm more than happy to go with another great Italian dish.